paul-duvall/100-days-of-code/log-r2.md

 Learn:
 - Worked on the final fcc javascript project
+- Started short series of video tutorials on making a javascript / jquery text adventure game!

 Project:
 - Put together review component for frontpage of Claude's, added titles to section on front page